southwick-associates/implan/github-vignettes/implan-transfer.md

 #> 4 Total Effect       2469.
 95544620.
 150651032.
 2.83e8  2.04e7 15554404
 ```

-It’s easy to scale-up this operation using for loops or sapply:
+It’s easy to scale-up this operation using a for loop (or `sapply`):

 ``` r
 impacts <- list()